tylersfoot/Sweet-Tooth/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-## BRODIE FILL THIS OUT

-Sweete Tooth is an action horror game set in Candyland.
-The game will feature procedullary generated environments which are edible (destructible) as well as enemy types that when eaten will grant the player abilties.
-The main mechanics of the game feature around defeating enemies throughout the different environemnts to bothe gain their abilties, unlock new ones, and create weapons in order to fight agains the evil necromancer and his army of rotting candy.
+**Sweet Tooth** is an action horror game set in Candyland.
+The game features precedurally generated environments which are edible (destructible) as well as enemy types that, when eaten, will grant the player abilties.
+The main mechanics of the game center around defeating enemies throughout the different environments to both gain their abilties and unlock new ones, and create weapons in order to fight against the evil necromancer and his army of rotting candy.

-Use the `BLANK_README.md` to get started.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.

 * [![VSCode][VSCode.com]][VSCode-url]
 * [![Unity][Unity.com]][Unity-url]